-This is a huge risk since public Internets are insecure and often full of malicious actors.
+This is a huge risk since public Internet connections are insecure and often full of malicious actors.

-The connection used may contain several flaws that can be compromised to allow a cybercriminal to intercept every piece of data transmitted through the wide-area network.
+The connection used may contain several flaws that a cybercriminal can compromise, intercepting every piece of data transmitted through the wide-area network.

 How To Combat The Risks Of Remote Work

 And truthfully, any organization that does not have proper cybersecurity training and software in place will eventually fall victim to a cyberattack.

 Let's dig into what you can do to keep your remote workforce safe and protect your business.